 During the 1900s, Arabian horse owners in many countries formed breed registries.
 Unfortunately, some of the horses in these registries did not trace, in all lines, back to original Bedouin stock.
 Furthermore, by the mid-20th century, most of the tribes had given up their nomadic lifestyle and many were no longer selectively breeding horses.
 The pure Bedouin horse became endangered.

 Fortunately, a few people recognized the exceptional qualities of the original Arabian horses and began acquiring, selectively breeding and maintaining pure herds.
-In 1975, Al Khamsa, Inc., a not-for-profit organization, was founded for the purpose of identifying and preserving North American horses reasonably assumed to descend entirely from Bedouin-bred Arabian horses.
+In 1975, Al Khamsa, Inc., a nonprofit 501(c)(3) organization, was founded for the purpose of identifying and preserving North American horses reasonably assumed to descend entirely from Bedouin-bred Arabian horses.
 Al Khamsa takes pride in maintaining a roster of these horses, which it calls Al Khamsa Arabians™.

 Though they all originated with the nomadic Bedouin, horses eligible for Al Khamsa have come to North America from a variety of sources and by way of many countries.
 The Bedouin transmitted their knowledge of the lineage of their horses in the form of an oral history of the breeding of each mare and stallion.
 They did not maintain written stud books.
 However, the records of the descendants of these Bedouin Arabians are to be found in stud books, letters, journals, etc. from around the world.
 Al Khamsa, Inc. has compiled and referenced the basic information concerning Al Khamsa horses, and makes it available to the public.